 The impact to a credit score will be greater if the person has a short credit history, is relatively new to credit or has few credit cards.

 “Credit history makes up about 15 percent of your score,” says Mink.
 “A longer credit history will help to improve your score.”

 Each month you keep the HELOC open extends your credit history.

 What to do to minimize any negative effects on your credit

 Some actions could help minimize any negative effects on your credit when you take out a HELOC:

 - Resolve other debts.
 Several open credit accounts can negatively impact your credit utilization ratio, which will ultimately bring down your credit score.
 Try to pay down other debt before taking out a HELOC.

 - Shop rates and get quotes from different lenders within a 45-day window.
 FICO considers similar inquiries that have occurred within 45 days of each other as a single inquiry.
-This time period may vary depending on the credit scoring model used, but it’s typically between 14 and 45 days.
+This time period might vary depending on the credit scoring model used, but it’s typically between 14 and 45 days.

 - Make timely HELOC payments.
 A missed payment on your HELOC is likely to cause your credit score to drop.
-Depending on your lender, there may be a grace period before it’s reported to the credit bureaus.
+Depending on your lender, there might be a grace period before it’s reported to the credit bureaus.